 Jury trials, if held, begin every Wednesday.
 Jury selection is usually, but not always, completed by noon.
 If you are selected to sit on a jury you should know that trials normally, but not always, last one to two days, including deliberation.
 You are normally free to leave the courthouse from noon to 1:30 p.m. for a lunch break.
 Court usually ends at 4:30 p.m.

-There is an espresso stand in the front of City Hall that has sandwiches and other refreshments, but the court does not have dining facilities.
+The court does not have dining facilities.
 No refreshments are provided, but vending machines for water and soda are available.
 You can bring your own refreshments, reading materials, and computers, but there are no facilities for refrigerating or heating food items and no storage for personal belongings.